HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 #### Post-Installation

-- Install all available updates including 10.5.8 using "Software Update".
+- Install all available updates, including 10.5.8 using "Software Update".

 - As sleep mode does not work in Mac OS X Leopard, it is best to disable it from `System Preferences -> Energy Saver` to prevent the system from freezing after a period of idle time.